 As your dog starts to become a more proficient swimmer, you can play with them in the water.
-Throw a frisbee into the water and get them to retrieve it, etc. You can put their new found swimming skills to the test!
-Some dog owners will even do some water sports with their furry friend!
+Throw a frisbee into the water and get them to retrieve it, etc. You can put their newfound swimming skills to the test!
+Some dog owners will even do some water sports with their furry friends!

 How To Teach A Beagle To Like Water

 If you have tried to teach your Beagle how to swim, but they do not seem to be a fan of water, then you are going to need to go back to the absolute basics.
 This means teaching your Beagle to enjoy the water.

 It is worth noting that there are some Beagles that will never like water.
 It is part of their personality.
 You can’t really force it upon them.
 However, the sooner you start teaching them to love the water, the easier the process is going to be.